tomalaforge/angular-challenges/docs/src/content/docs/challenges/typescript/47-enums-vs-union-types.md

 ### Conclusion

-Enums are not redundant, but in most cases union is preferred.
-Unless you care a lot about maintainability, where Enums fit a little bit better.
+Enums are not redundant, but in most cases union types are preferred.
+Unless you care a lot about maintainability, where Enums maybe fit a little bit better.
 Here are some more interesing articles discussing this subject:

 - [Should You Use Enums or Union Types in Typescript?](https://www.bam.tech/article/should-you-use-enums-or-union-types-in-typescript)
 - [Typescript has unions, so are enums redundant?](https://stackoverflow.com/questions/40275832/typescript-has-unions-so-are-enums-redundant)